BardRedStar/EasyStartGuide/README.md

 ```
 > :heavy_exclamation_mark: **NOTE:**
 >
 > For some reasons it cannot be greater than 13.0 and less than 0.0.
-Greater value won`t affect the view.
+Greater value won't affect the view.

 #### Custom view